Why the EFHW Inverted-L Works Without Radials

 -

-¼-wave (or electrically short) inverted-L vertical
+¼-wave or electrically short inverted-L vertical

-Bottom line
+Bottom Line

 An EFHW inverted-L can “work without radials” because:

-- The circuit is completed by displacement current (capacitance to earth/objects) and/or an incidental counterpoise (often the coax shield).
+- The circuit is completed by displacement current and/or a small or incidental counterpoise, often including the coax shield unless you control it.

 Mini-FAQ